safenetforum-community/NTracking/node-tools/README.md

 The script uses Powershell, which is included by default on Windows 10 and 11 - you shouldn't need to install any other applications for the script to work.

-If your machine has Powersehll removed, you will need to install Powershell Version 5+ on the machine.
+If your machine has Powershell removed, you will need to install Powershell Version 5+ on the machine.

 Download the script from Github, to your downloads folder - it might get blocked by your browser, so you might need to select `keep`